gourmetjs/gourmet-ssr/docs/getting-started.md

 ## Creating a project configuration file

-We also need to add a `gourmet_config.js` file at the project root directory which is a build configuration file for a Gourmet SSR project.
+We also need to add a `gourmet_config.js` file which is a build configuration file for a Gourmet SSR project at the project root directory.

 **gourmet_config.js**
 ```js